CPJPRINCE/opex_manifest_generator/README.md

 1) Hidden directories / files and those starting with '.' are not included.
 2) Folder's titled 'meta' are not included.

+Hidden files and directories can be included by utilising the `--hidden` option.

 ## Use with the Auto Classification Generator

-Another tool, the Auto Classification Generator, is built-in to this program.
-While use of this is optional, making use of it allows for some embedding Archival References into the identifier and for Custom imports.
+The Opex Manifest generator becomes much more powerful when utilised with another tool: the Auto Classification Generator, see [here](https://github.com/CPJPRINCE/auto_classification_generator) for further details.

+This is built-in to the Opex Manifest Generator and can be utilised to embed identifiers and metadata directly to an Opex or through use of a spreadsheet / CSV file.

-Compared to `auto_class`, see here for details, instead of exporting to a spreadsheet, directly embed the references into the Opex file.
-To avoid potential conflicts, the behaviour differs when compared to utilising the standalone command.
+The Opex Manifest Generator makes use of the auto_class_generator as a module.
+It's behaviour differs somewhat when compared to utilising the standalone command `auto_class.exe`.

-## Basic Generation
+### Auto Classification - Code Generation

-To generate an auto classification code, for a given folder, with prefix `ARCH` simply run:
+To generate an auto classification code, call on `-c` option with `catalog` choice.
+You can also assign a prefix using `-p ARCH`:

 `opex_generate -c catalog -p "ARCH" C:\Users\Christopher\Downloads`

-This will generate Opex's with an identifier "code" added to each of the files.
+This will generate Opex's with an identifier `code` for each of the files / folders.
 As described in the Auto Class module, the reference codes will take the hierarchy of the directories.

-To utilising the "Accession" mode of the program:
+You can use the `-s` option to set a starting reference.

+You can alternatively utilise the "Accession" / running number mode of generating a code using `-c accession` with prefix `2024`. *To note Accession is currently hard-coded to use "File" mode*:

 `opex_generate -c accession -p "2024" C:\Users\Christopher\Downloads`

-Or to both:
+Alternatively you can do both Catalogue / Accession at the same time:

 `opex_generate -c both -p "ARCH" "2024" C:\Users\Christopher\Downloads`

-To note: when using the catalog or accession option, the key `code` is used as the identifier.
-When using `both`, the Catalog Reference is given the key `code` and the 'Accession' given the key: `accref`.
-I will make this adjustable in a future update.
+To note: when using the `catalog` option, the key `code` is always used by default.
+When using `accession` the default key is `accref`.
+This is currently not adjustable, see [here](### XIP Metadata - Identifiers) for utilising other keys.

-It's possible to also create a 'generic' set of metadata which will take the Title, Description from the basename of the folder/file and set the Security Status to 'Open'.
+It's possible to also create a `generic` set of metadata which will take the XIP metadata for Title, Description from the basename of the folder/file and will set the Security Status to `open`.

 `opex_generate -c generic C:\Users\Christopher\Downloads`

-Many (but not all) of the options available in Auto Classification are available here:

-- Setting Start References
-- Clearing Empty Directories
+You can combine generic options with catalog, accession, both to also generate an identifer.

+You can also clear Empty Directory by using `--remove-empty` option.
+This will also generate

-### Use of the Auto Class spreadsheet as an Input
+## Auto Classification - Spreadsheet as Input

 This program also supports utilising an Auto Class spreadsheet as an input, utilising the data added into said spreadsheet, instead of generating them on command.

-In this way, metadata can set: XIP Metadata fields: Title, Description and Security Status; and XML metadata templates on ingest.
+In this way, metadata can be set on XIP Metadata fields, including:
+ - Title
+ - Description
+ - Security Status
+ - Identifiers
+ - SourceID

+As well as XML metadata templates, including the default templates and custom templates.

-#### XIP metadata
+### XIP metadata - Title, Description and Security Status

 To create the spreadsheet base spreadsheet:

 `opex_generate -c catalog -p "ARCH" -ex "C:\Users\Christopher\Downloads"` or `auto_class -p "ARCH" "C:\Users\Christopher\Downloads"` to avoid unnecessary OPEX creation.

 In the resultant spreadsheet, add in "Title", "Description", and "Security" as new columns.
-The column header has to match exactly, including capitalisation; these fields would then be filled in with the relevant data.
+The column headers have to match exactly, including capitalisation; these fields would then be filled in with the relevant data.

-Once filled in; to initialise the generation: `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}"`
+Once the cells are filled in with data; to initialise the generation run: `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}"`

 Ensure that the root directory matches the original directory of the export.
 In the above case this would be: `opex_generate -i "C:\Users\Christopher\Downloads\meta\Downloads_AutoClass.xlsx" "C:\Users\Christopher\Downloads"`

+To note, the column headers are drop-in, drop-out, meaning you can the columns as and when you need them.
+You can also leave blank data,the cell you leave blank will simply not these will not be assigned.

+To also note, the `Security` must match an existing tag in your system, exactly by it's name.

-Please note, if there are any changes to the hierarchy data after the export of the initial spreadsheet, the data may not be assigned correctly.
+To also also note, if there are any changes to the hierarchy data, such as a file/folder (not including a 'meta' folder) being removed or added, after the export of the initial spreadsheet, the data may not be assigned correctly.

+### XIP Metadata - Identifiers

+Custom Identifiers can be added by naming columns: `"Archive_Reference", "Accession_Reference", "Identifier", or "Identifer:Keyname"`.

+If named `Archive_Reference` or `Identifier` the keyname will default to `code`, if named `Accession_Reference` the keyname will default to `accref`.
+Using the Auto Classification Generator will always generate a column called `Archive_Reference`, you can simply rename or remove this column if not needed.

+To add a custom identifier import, do so like so: `Identifier:MyCodeName`.
+As many identifier's as needed can be added.

+No additional parameter's need to be set in the command line when using Identifier's, addition is detected by default.

-#### XML Metadata
+### XML Metadata - Basic Templates

 To utilise an import with XML Metadata templates, first the XML template has to be stored in the source 'metadata' directory.
-DC, MODS, GPDR, and EAD templates come with the package, but custom templates can be added and will work 'out-the-box', as long as they are functioning within Preservica. *I will likely change the destination of this directory for easier use.
+DC, MODS, GPDR, and EAD templates come with the package.

 After exporting an Auto Class spreadsheet, add in additional columns to the spreadsheet; like the XIP data, all fields are optional, and can added on a 'drop-in' basis.
 You can add in the column header in two ways: 'exactly' or 'flatly'.